PKS Cluster Management

 - Delete clusters

 In addition, the PKS control plane can upgrade all existing clusters using the Upgrade all clusters BOSH errand.
-For more information, see Upgrade Kubernetes Clusters in Upgrade PKS.
+For more information, see Upgrade Kubernetes Clusters in Upgrading PKS.

 The PKS control plane is deployed on a single VM that includes the following components: